bitrix24/b24restdocs/api-reference/crm/crm-settings-mode-get.md

-# Getting the Current CRM Operating Mode
+# Determine the Current CRM Operating Mode crm.settings.mode.get

-> Method name: **crm.settings.mode.get**
+> Method Name: **crm.settings.mode.get**
 >
 > Scope: [`crm`](../scopes/permissions.md)
 >
 > Who can execute the method: `any user`

-The method returns the current settings for the CRM operating mode: **classic CRM mode** (with leads) or **simple CRM mode** (without leads).
+This method returns the current settings for the CRM operating mode: **classic CRM mode** (with leads) or **simple CRM mode** (without leads).

-This mode affects a number of CRM operation scenarios, and for better understanding, we recommend reading the [related article](https://helpdesk.bitrix24.com/open/17627868/) in the user documentation.
+This mode affects a variety of CRM operation scenarios, and for better understanding, we recommend reading the [related article](https://helpdesk.bitrix24.com/open/17611420/) in the user documentation.

 ## Method Parameters